nyeholt/waratah/docs/en/101_advanced_configuration.md

 ## Template overrides

-You can override templates in the standard Silverstripe way by providing `SSViewer` a theme with higher priority in your project configuration:
+You can override templates in the standard Silverstripe way by providing `SSViewer` a theme with higher priority in your project configuration.

 ```yaml
 SilverStripe\View\SSViewer: